Azure-Samples/azure-intelligent-edge-patterns/Research/mlflow-on-azure-stack/Readme.md

-# MLflow Installation On Kubernetes
+# MLflow and Kubeflow Installation On Kubernetes

 This guide demonstrates how to install a remote MLflow Tracking Server on Kubernetes.
 The instructions below demonstrate how to install using a Cloud Native Application Bundle (CNAB).
 Please see the document referenced below for manual installation instructions.